 Me, the sawmill, a 12v winch, cant hooks, and fuel.
 My rate assumes you or someone you have hired will be present for the duration to stack lumber.
 I do not stop the mill to move/stack lumber.
 I can provide labor for an additional fee.

 Do you bill for drive time?

-Only to locations more than 15 minutes from West Olive.
-Drive time is typically billed for one direction only.*
+Yes, but only to locations more than 15 minutes from West Olive.
+Drive time is billed at the hourly rate, to and from your location.